uniqueiyke/terminal-text-color/README.md

 fuchsiaBG, purpleBG,  pinkBG, maroonBG, steelblueBG, warningBG, successBG, infoBG, errorBG

-There are few methods to specify the color of your choice if the predefined colors could not server you purpose.
+There are few methods to specify the color of your choice, if the predefined colors could not server you purpose.
 They are: `fgColor`, `bgColor`, `fgColorRGB`, `bgColorRGB`,  `fgColorHex`, `bgColorHex`.
-Note that you should always call reset when you use any of these function as in.
+Note that you should always call reset when you use any of these methods as in.
 ```javascript
 console.log(fgColorHex('2de6a9'), 'Try an see my text color', reset());
 ```